 Many web designers are also entrepreneurs.
-They often have money-making side projects.
-Some even go on to found start-ups and even wind up incorporating themselves.
+They often have money-making side projects for passive income.
+Some even go on to found start-ups and wind up incorporating.

 Unfortunately, other designers go on to start new business ventures–only to have them fail after a few months.

 What’s the difference?
 Could your great idea be a successful business?

 There are some crucial steps to starting a new business that every would-be designer/entrepreneur needs to understand.

 In this post, I’ll explain how to evaluate a business idea and explain what the first steps to starting a business are.
 I’ll also identify some sources for funding a new business start-up.

 The first thing to do when you get a business idea is to determine whether it’s a good idea.
 Not every idea that seems good at first is practical.
 And some business ideas have no market.

 Related: Ways to Make Money as a Web Designer

 You’ll need to do some research to evaluate your business idea.
 Here’s a checklist of questions to use as a guide: